 Not all rice is created equal.
 While the Instant Pot does a great job of cooking all different types, you’ll want to make sure your sushi rice comes out with the right consistency and texture.
 Sushi rice is sometimes called sticky rice.
 It’s what makes it easy to use when using delicate nori and fish alongside it to create sushi rolls, bowls, and more.
 It holds together well and takes on the shape of whatever you mould it into.

 The first step in making beautiful sushi rice is choosing the right type of rice to craft your recipe with.
 You should look for short-grain Japanese rice or medium-grain California rice.
 Most times, you will find rice simply labelled sushi rice.
 It may also be called Calrose rice.
 Either option will do the trick!
 Medium or short-grain rice is preferable because it cooks to a stickier consistency than long-grain rice, which is traditionally fluffier and useful in many other dishes.

-Now, let’s learn how to achieve perfectly pressure cooked sushi rice at home.
-Fortunately, you’ll only need a couple of ingredients to get started.
+Now, let’s learn how to achieve perfectly pressure-cooked sushi rice at home.
+Fortunately, you’ll only need a couple of ingredients to getting started.
 Later, we’ll share some homemade sushi rice recipe ideas for you to make the most of it – no matter your taste, cravings, or dietary preferences.

 - 1 cup of short-grain Japanese rice or medium-grain California rice

 - 1/4 cup white wine vinegar OR 1/8 cup apple cider vinegar

 - 1-2 tsp. of salt, or to taste

 Note: If you use apple cider vinegar, the sugar is more important to balance flavour which is what the addition of vinegar lends to this recipe.
 You may want to increase the amount to 2 tablespoons. if you choose apple cider vinegar instead of white wine vinegar.